Ray786719/ToDo/README.md

 Test cases, Expected outcomes, and Actual results

-**Testcase1: Change Password**
+**Test Case 1: Change Password**

 **Expected Outcome**

 To change the password for security reasons.

 **Actual Result**

-If a valid old password given and New password confirmed correctly in the confirmation new password section.
-The notification will popped up in a home page, password has updated correctly!.
+If a valid old password is given and the new password is confirmed correctly in the confirmation new password section, the notification will pop up on the home page, confirming that the password has been updated correctly.

-**Testcase2: Login Successful**
+**Test Case 2: Login Successful**

 **Expected Outcome**

 To get into the application Home Page, so I can be able to do the tasks inside the application.

 **Actual Result**

-When valid username and password given, Welcome message will be popped up.
+When a valid username and password are given, a welcome message will pop up.

-**Testcase3: Logged Out**
+**Test Case 3: Logged Out**

 **Expected Outcome**